nicklafferty/craftycody/content/life/park-city-ut.md

 +++
 Nick's favorite vacations are at the beach, but I love the forest and mountains.
 I could spend all my time up there in a coat and with a cup of coffee.
 It's my kind of nature.

-Before Christmas, Nick was lamenting we didn't have any upcoming trips planned while we had a week off in early January.
+This leads me to before Christmas.
+Nick was lamenting we didn't have any upcoming trips planned while we had a week off in early January.

 So we decided to change that.